NixOS/nixpkgs/pkgs/README.md

 ## Quick Start to Adding a Package

-Each new package has a cost for the maintainers, Continuous Integration, caching servers and users downloading Nixpkgs.
+We welcome new contributors of new packages to Nixpkgs, arguably the greatest software database known.
+However, each new package comes with a cost for the maintainers, Continuous Integration, caching servers and users downloading Nixpkgs.

 Before adding a new package, please consider the following questions: